Health Humanities

 • and the myriad ways stigmas, stereotypes and language or cultural difference influence and can undermine access to medical resources and just systems of care.

-Health Humanities at HI includes researchers working in the established fields of narrative medicine, bioethics, philosophy of science, biocultural studies, history of medicine, translation studies, and disability studies.
+Health Humanities includes researchers working in the established fields of narrative medicine, bioethics, philosophy of science, biocultural studies, history of medicine, translation studies, and disability studies.
 In concert with those studying embodiment, particularly in scholarly communities addressing race, class, gender, and sexuality, it also seeks to develop research capacity in these fields.
 It also supports those who are focused on reforming healthcare training and practice and working to promote structural awareness, diversity and cultural humility in the health professions.

 We currently organize and sponsor events to build research capacity and public engagement with the field and offer an interdisciplinary undergraduate certificate in Health Humanities that is available for students pursuing any major at ASU, with more curricular programs in development.